jaminsuriyanr011/Coffee_Shop_Sales/README.md

 # Coffee_Shop_Sales

-# Coffee Shop Sales Analysis in Power BI
+# Coffee Shop Sales Analysis
 📊 Overview
 This project provides a detailed Power BI dashboard that analyzes the sales performance of a coffee shop chain across multiple locations and timeframes.
 The goal is to uncover insights into customer behavior, product trends, and store performance to support data-driven decision-making.